FIRST, WE ACKNOWLEDGE OUR ANCESTORS.

 Equitable Action for Change stand in prayer to all our indigenous ancestors around the world enslaved, stolen, displaced, lost and free.
 From Punt, Masr, Timbuktu, UIuru, Aotearoa, Turtle Island and all indigenous lands on mother earth, known and unknown, spoken and unspoken.
-None of us would be here without our indigenous ancestors.
-Ashe/Amen.
+None of us would be here without our Black Indigenous Ancestors.
+Ase/Amen.

 We recognize and acknowledge that the land in which we live and work has been a site of human activity for 15,000 years.
-This land is the territory of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
-The territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
 We speak all your names in gratitude and reverence.

-Today, the meeting place of Tkaronto/Toronto is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work and live in the community, on this territory.
-Ashe/Amen.
+Today, the meeting place of Tkaronto/Toronto is still the home to many Indigenous, aboriginal and native people from across Africa, Turtle Island and the World over.
+We are grateful to have the opportunity to work and live in the community, on this territory.
+Ase/Amen.

 MISSION STATEMENT: Healing, Empowering and Reconciling our communities equitably.
 An Equitable Action for Change begins with each of us.
 We are demanding equitable now for our communities and all Canadians for our collective healing.